5 Poker Mistakes Every Beginner Should Avoid

 One of the most common mistakes beginners make is playing too many hands.
 Inexperienced players often feel the need to be involved in every hand, leading to poor decision‑making and unnecessary losses.
 Remember, quality over quantity is key in poker.

 Instead of playing a wide range of hands, focus on starting with strong holdings and gradually expand your range as you gain more experience.
+A useful tool for this is a poker hand chart, which helps you quickly identify which starting hands are worth playing.
 This disciplined approach will save you from getting involved in unfavorable situations and allow you to make more informed decisions when you do enter a hand.

 Reading more: